weipeng/gossipcala/README.md

 * **Scala 2.11.8**

 ## Instruction
-After cloning the repository and before running sbt, one should first run
+[INVALID] After cloning the repository and before running sbt, one should first run

 ```
 #!shell